oursqlcommunity-org/planet/aggregation_and_content_policy.md

 # Aggregation and Content Policy

-If there is a problem with content on Planet for the MySQL Community, please try solving it directly with the author (there should be a link to his Twitter profile in the subscription list, or there is probably a way to comment on the problematic post).
+If there is a problem with content on Planet for the MySQL Community, please try solving it directly with the author (there should be a link to their Twitter profile in the subscription list, or there is probably a way to comment on the problematic post).
 If it fails, or if it is a kind of problem that cannot be solved with a discussion, open an